MDIDickinson/actuarial-monte-carlo/README.md

 # actuarial-monte-carlo
-Simulation for measuring insurance reserve needs
+Simulation for measuring insurance reserve needs.

+No need to enter any additional input just click run.
+This simulates 5,000 instances.